nod-ai/SHARK-TestSuite/alt_e2eshark/README.md

 However, if you want to test a local change in either torch mlir or iree, you can install local python packages to your venv as follows.

 To install a local build of torch-mlir to your venv (this is written assuming the user is running a linux terminal):
+0. Build torch-mlir with python bindings.

-1. Make sure your venv is activated with
+1. Make sure your venv is activated with (note: this might need to be the same venv that you built torch-mlir with)
 ```bash
 source my_venv_directory/bin/activate
 ```